efka87/team_1/README.md

  Our team does not have any previous experience with Java, but a few of us have some experience in Python.

- We all are the same goal and are willing to push each other to make it through the course.
+ We all are after the same goal and are willing to push each other to make it through the course.

 ---

-**Team members descriptions:**
+**Team members descriptions (6.07.2024):**

  KKatariin - I am more confident in Python than Java, because I have previously worked in Python.
-At the moment (6.07.2024) I have understood everything, but writing code myself is harder of course.
+At the moment I have understood everything, but writing code myself is harder of course.
 I think I am managing quite well and thankfully am a quick learner.
+I also have experience in SQL.

  Evln - I have been working in IT field for several years, have experience in working in teams but most of the time in Customer Success team.
  I have some experience in Python as I have learned it on my own.
 Java for me feels difficult.